ethel0608/amateur68/readme.md

 # Hello
 # Everyone
-# I'm new in GitHub
+# I am new in GitHub
 # Thank you